twyststar/went-to-bali-mwahaha/README.md

 * _Run command 'rails serve'_
 * _Open your web browser and type in 'localhost:3200'_

-# An initial Admin user will be created upon migration.
-Log in: q@q.com, password qqqqqqqq.
+## An initial Admin user will be created upon migration.
+Log in: test@admin.com, password 'password'.
 This gives access to the Admin Dashboard for all Crud functionality.
 CHANGE THIS PASSWORD.

 ## Support and contact details